hritsh/calorify-estore/docs/DesignDoc.md

 ### View Tier

-> _Provide a summary of the View Tier UI of your architecture.
-> Describe the types of components in the tier and describe their
-> responsibilities.
-This should be a narrative description, i.e. it has
-> a flow or "story line" that the reader can follow._

-> _You must also provide sequence diagrams as is relevant to a particular aspects
-> of the design that you are describing.
-For example, in e-store you might create a
-> sequence diagram of a customer searching for an item and adding to their cart.
-> Be sure to include an relevant HTTP reuqests from the client-side to the server-side
-> to help illustrate the end-to-end flow._
+The view tier is the user interface of the application.
+It is responsible for displaying data to the user and for gathering input from the user.
+The view tier consists of two types of components: UI components and presentation components.
+The UI components are responsible for generating the HTML that is sent to the client.
+They use the presentation components to get the data that they need to display.
+The presentation components are responsible for getting the data from the business tier and for formatting it for the UI components.
+The sequence diagram below shows a customer searching for an item and adding it to their cart.
+The customer starts by entering a search term into the search box.
+This sends an HTTP GET request to the server.
+The server then calls the business tier to get a list of items that match the search term.
+The business tier returns a list of items to the server.
+The server then calls the presentation tier to format the data for the UI components.
+The presentation tier returns the formatted data to the server.
+The server then calls the UI components to generate the HTML for the search results page.
+The UI components return the HTML to the server.
+The server then sends the HTML to the client.
+The client displays the HTML to the user.

 ### ViewModel Tier